General Overview

 Evaluation of Energy Consumption

 To quantify the energy consumption of the lighting plant, the components of all lighting systems should be measured.
-Some facilities may have a combination of the above-mentioned systems and a level of engineering judgement will be necessary to determine how much of what to measure.
+Some facilities may have a combination of the aforementioned systems and a level of engineering judgement will be necessary to determine how much of what to measure.

-Values to be Quantified |
+Plant Quantification | Values to be Quantified | Energy Consuming Component |

-Average hourly kWh served by the electrical distribution system |
+Lighting plant electricity usage (kWh) | Average hourly kWh served by the electrical distribution system | Light fixtures and automatic controls (if applicable). |

 Further Reading